scholarslab/new-salem-pelican/docs/template-swp.md

 date: YYYY-MM-DD
 slug: n##
 category: swp
-tags: insert comma separated list of name tags for all names in document from the official tag list
+tags: insert comma separated list of name tags for all names in document from the official person id list